PranayD1807/Mellow-Tools/README.md

 -   **Notes**: Create, edit, and organize rich-text notes for your projects or personal thoughts.
 -   **Text Templates**: Manage reusable text snippets for repetitive tasks like cold emails or cover letters.
 -   **Bookmarks**: Save and categorize important links for quick access.
+-   **User Feedback**: Submit text feedback along with up to 2 image attachments directly from the app.
+Uploads are streamed directly to Cloudinary.
+-   **Admin Dashboard**: Administrators can view real-time statistics (total users, users with 2FA/encryption enabled, monthly activity graphs) and browse/manage submitted feedbacks.
 -   **Automation**: Backend automation capabilities and scripts to streamline data management.

 ## 🛠 Tech Stack